What to Expect in Worship

 Order of service: A greeter will give you a program that describes the sequence of the worship celebration for the morning including information on the hymns, prayers and readings.
 Hymn and reading numbers are also posted on the wall on both sides of the pulpit in the Sanctuary.
 Current announcements are on an insert in the order of service.
 The worship sequence is similar each week with some changes according to the worship theme, season or holiday.
 There are large print orders of service and announcements available.

-Choir: Our volunteer choir is open to all who like to sing and is directed by our Music Director Ellen McGuire.
+Choir: Our volunteer choir is open to all who like to sing and is directed by our Acting Music Director Andrei Baumann.
 Rehearsals are usually held twice a month before the service.

 Fellowship: After worship, coffee hour is held in the parish hall, accessible through the doors on both sides of the altar.
 This is our friendly and informal social time for the church community, friends and visitors.
 Coffee, teas, and beverages for kids are provided by congregants.
 A different church member or group of members volunteers to provide light refreshments and to set-up and clean-up each week.